 As most of you know, our bread-and-butter testing is done indoors at our testing facility in Yorktown, Va., but for this unique opportunity, we took our testing outside.
 We utilized a short game facility at the Golden Horseshoe Golf Club in Williamsburg, Va.

-When we are conducting Most Wanted Testing or labs, our golf ball of choice is Titleist Pro V1.
+When we are conducting testing, our golf ball of choice is Titleist Pro V1.

 The PING ChipR is designed to make chipping easier.
 That’s its sole purpose.
 So our testers hit from two different scenarios around the green: the fringe and the rough.